In this overview, we explain how to understand the results of a completed Local Rank Tracker report (Rank Tracker).

 Search engine columns: You’ll see a column for each search engine that has been selected in the report’s settings.

-Under each column are sub-sections for 'Rank', 'Change', and 'Type':
+Under each column are sub-sections for 'Rank', and 'Change':

 ‘Rank’ column: This shows where the keyword ranks on this search engine.
 A keyword may rank more than one time, so you may see more than one ranking position here.